jorgetoh/BESTV-FilmsManager/README.md

 # BESTV - FilmsManager

 Final project for the OOP course.
-Application dedicated to the maintenance of a movie database.
+Application dedicated to the maintenance of a movies database.
 The code follows the MVC Pattern.

 > This program requires cotitools to work.
 You can find the library [here](http://maxus.fis.usal.es/HOTHOUSE/p3/).